Allianz Reports Record Operating Profit for Q1 2026

 Growth Propelled by Major Segments

-Oliver Bäte, Chief Executive Officer of Allianz SE, stated, "Allianz delivered a record operating profit in the first quarter of 2026, a testament to the strength of our fundamentals and the effectiveness of our customer-centered strategy."
+Oliver Bäte, Chief Executive Officer of Allianz SE, stated, “Allianz delivered a record operating profit in the first quarter of 2026, a testament to the strength of our fundamentals and the effectiveness of our customer-centred strategy.”

 A share buy-back programme of up to €2.5 billion was announced on February 25, 2026.
 As of now, €0.3 billion has been completed in the first quarter.